smithWEBtek/recipe_book/README.md

 ## Usage

-Add recipes using exisiting ingredients or add new ingredients.
+- Add recipes using exisiting ingredients or add new ingredients.
 - Search by a specific ingredient.
-- Sort all recipes by "newest" "quickest" or "ingredient count"
+- Sort all recipes by:
+  - "newest"
+  - "quickest"
+  - "ingredient count"
 - Leave comments to keep track of which recipes you like or tips for the next time the recipe is made.

 ## Built with